S3ND3R/SchoolProjGraphics/worksheets/a1_textrain.md

 # Assignment 1 (Text Rain) Worksheet

-For the conceptual worksheets in this course, we'll provide a Markdown template from the support code repository, and you'll commit your answers to GitHub in the `worksheets` folder of your repository.
+For the conceptual worksheets in this course, we'll provide a Markdown template from the shared-upstream repository.
+As described in the Canvas assignment handouts, you'll pull each Markdown template into your repository, directly edit your local copy with your answers, and commit and push your answers to GitHub in your `worksheets` folder of your repository.
 If you're unfamiliar with Markdown syntax, [check out this lovely guide provided by GitHub](https://guides.github.com/features/mastering-markdown/) before you get started.

+_Do not make a copy of the provided Markdown template and submit that instead._
+Our grading scripts will be looking for these modified files within your `worksheets` folder of your repository.
+Do not change the filenames, simply modify the contents.

 ## Background